 Friday evening, October 4, GCPBA board members assembled at the Woodlands Hotel, spending several hours in very informal discussions, most of which focused on the shut down and other items of particular interest to each of us individually.
 It is a time of very open communication with numerous and varied opinions aired and considered.

 The formal board meeting was brought to order at 8am, Saturday, October 5, 2014.
 President Rist welcomed and thanked the board members for their service and participation and presided over the weekend meetings.
-Board members present were Wally Rist, Rich Harter, Rich Turner, Dave Yeamans, David Levine, Dave Mortenson and retiring board member Richard Martin.
+Board members present were Wally Rist, Rich Harter, Rich Turner, Dave Yeamans, Dave Mortenson and retiring board member Richard Martin.
 Rich Phillips and Earl Perry were absent for personal and understandable reasons.

 One of the first items for business is always members’ ballots and comments.
-David Levine, Dave Mortenson, and Rich Phillips were elected for a two year term running through 2015.
+Dave Mortenson, and Rich Phillips were elected for a two year term running through 2015.
 Earl Perry was elected for a one year term.
 Board Officers were reelected in their current capacities.
 Most of the ballot comments were in the realm of thanks for all that you do.
 One remarked that board members had made nasty, on list comments about RRFW.
 Other comments were; stop LCR development, the need for balanced reasoning regarding Deer Creek type closures, beach sand, the need to preserve the use of fires, ranger check in procedures at Lees Ferry, camping above Phantom, shortening the motor season, and missing “The Waiting List” (a former GCPBA publication).

 The remainder of the morning was spent getting ready for the NPS telephone call at 2:00pm.
 Steve Sullivan had e-mailed his apology for not being allowed to accept our invitation for him and park personnel to attend our meeting scheduled for that afternoon.
 Superintendent Uberuaga also had called President Rist on Friday, to apologized for not being allowed to attend our meeting.
 He did, however want a conference call to discuss an Accommodation Plan for those trips affected by the government shut down.